Radu309/RecipeFinder/README.md

 ### 4. Start the Project

--- for mobile
+-- for mobile:
 npx expo start

--- for web
+-- for web:
 npx expo start --web

 Use Expo Go on your phone (recommanded) or an emulator to preview the app.